magento/devdocs/guides/v2.0/cloud/release-notes/CloudReleaseNotes101.4.md

 To test and apply the patch, see [Test general patches]({{ site.gdeurl21 }}cloud/project/project-patch.html#cloud-patch-gen).

 ### Magento Commerce Release Notes
-This Magento Commerce (Cloud) release has no corresponding Magento EE release.
+This Magento Commerce (Cloud) release has no corresponding Magento Commerce release.